Discover Cape May, New Jersey

 Photo Credit: CapeMay.com

-Whale watching tours are available through Cape May Whale Watcher, sailing from Miss Chris Marina aboard the new 110-foot, air-conditioned Spirit of Cape May.
+Whale watching tours are available through Cape May Whale Watcher, sailing from Miss Chris Marina aboard the 110-foot, air-conditioned Spirit of Cape May.

 Featured Activity